hpc-carpentry/hpc-carpentry.github.io/_posts/2019/08/2019-08-08-hpc-carpentry-at-ISC2019.md

 There was supposed to be another panelist, Mike Croucher, who unfortunately couldn't make it that day in the end.
-I had recently come across a presentation of his that he gave this year: ["HPC: Why do so few people care?"](https://mikecroucher.github.io/HPC_for_everyone/), which for me had the a highlight reel like: More people need HPC than ever, but it's so hard to use, reproducibility is hard, and we need to support research software engineers to help researchers navigate this space.
+I had recently come across a presentation of his that he gave this year: ["HPC: Why do so few people care?"](https://mikecroucher.github.io/HPC_for_everyone/), which for me had a highlight reel like: More people need HPC than ever, but it's so hard to use, reproducibility is hard, and we need to support research software engineers to help researchers navigate this space.
 I thought it was a great presentation, but I was also wary of focusing too much on outsourcing the HPC aspects of research to RSEs as a silver bullet (though that may be an unfair characterisation since I only saw the slides, not the presentation itself).